ctse020/superoffice/webplugin/readme.md

 SOWeb Plugin for generating an email (eml-file) with attachment(s)

-Note: the project uses an external library (Lumisoft.Net), ILMerge will merge this library with the project library when building the project.
+Note: the project uses an external library (Lumisoft.Net), ILMerge will merge this library with the project library when building the project in Visual Studio.

-Installation in SOWeb:
+Installation plugin in SOWeb:

 1) Go to the installationfolder of SoWeb (C:\Program Files\SuperOffice\SOWeb8\)